pam-param-pam/I-Drive/README.md

 ### Database
-Database is currently just sqlite3 next to Main Backend.
+Database is currently just sqlite3 file next to Backend.
 This is mostly for simplicity reasons and low demand.

-Sadly, this introduces challenges like streamer backend having no access to it.
-This is solved by main backend having special endpoints for serving metadata & download info about files.

 ### Redis
-Fast in memory databases for caching.
+Fast in memory databases for caching and message broker for celery.

 ### Celery
-Asynchronous task queue for delegating long taks like file deletion outside HTTP call lifecycle.
+Asynchronous task queue for delegating long tasks like file deletion outside of HTTP call lifecycle.

 # Other

 ### Webhooks

 **I Drive**, when uploading files, uploads them directly to Discord itself.
 The files never go tru **I Drive** backends.
-Instead, only metadata is passed to Main Backend.
+Instead, only metadata is passed to Backend.
 This introduces another challenge: How to securely upload files client side?
 There are 2 main ways to do this.
 - Using bots: More permissions, less secure, more cumbersome.